 Browse an alphabetical list of subject-related journals available through Park University Library.

 Empirical articles are based on experimentation or observation.
 In other words, they describe the results of research.
-Peer-reviewed articles are usually describing empirical research.
+Peer-reviewed articles usually describe empirical research.

 Peer-reviewed articles may describe either qualitative or quantitative research.